tomcatling/e-c-notebooks/README.md

 This repository is an example of setting up a Docker stack with JupyterLab for local development, with some helpful CloudFormation templates which allow you to execute a notebook *in the same enviroment* on an EC2 instance.
 There are many advantages to working in this way:

 * local development is free
+* your environment is consistent
 * EC2 instances are very scalable
-* your environment is consistent
+* CloudFormation allows programmatic control of all your AWS resources.
+Everything is deterministic and disposable.

 ## Setup